electric-sql/legacy-cli/README.md

 The optional `MIGRATIONS_DIR` allows you to specify which migration directory to use other than one in the current working directory.

+The optional flag `--postgres` will also build a `postgres.sql` file in each migrations' folder with the PostgreSQL

+The optional flag `--satellite` will also build a `satellite.sql` file in each migrations' folder.

 ###`migrations sync [--env ENVIRONMENT_NAME] [--dir MIGRATIONS_DIR]`